chasm/resources/code/encoding-decoding/README.md

  1   0   0   1   0   0   1   0
 ```

-adding all the 1's, we get:
+multipling each bit with its corresponding power of two, we get:

 ```
 (1 * 128) + (0 * 64) + (0 * 32) + (1 * 16) + (0 * 4) + (1 * 2) + (0 * 1) = 128 + 16 + 2 = 146